 4.5.8.2.1 Interchangeability firing pin indent.
-The firing pin indent shall be measured utilizing gage indicator in accordance with drawing 8440218, plug gage in accordance with drawing 8440220, and firing pin indent cylinders in accordance with drawing 13051594 for insertion in the barrel chamber.
+The firing pin indent shall be measured utilizing gage indicator in accordance with Drawing 8440218, plug gage in accordance with Drawing 8440220, and firing pin indent cylinders in accordance with Drawing 13051594 for insertion in the barrel chamber.

 4.5.8.2.2 Interchangeability bolt action indent.
 The bolt shall be retracted to the open rearward position and held open.
-A zero indicator reading shall be made on the height of the firing pin indent cylinder before insertion into the chamber adapter.
-The chamber adapter containing the firing pin indent cylinder shall then be inserted in the barrel chamber.
+A zero indicator reading shall be made on the height of the firing pin indent cylinder before insertion into the plug gage in accordance with Drawing 8440219.
+The plug gage containing the firing pin indent cylinder shall then be inserted in the barrel chamber.
 The bolt shall be manually returned to the battery position, the trigger shall be pulled to release the hammer and indent the firing pin indent cylinder.
-The chamber adapter shall be removed from the barrel chamber and the depth of the indent on the firing pin indent cylinder computed by measuring the distance from the original zero indicator reading to the bottom of the firing pin impression.
+The plug gage shall be removed from the barrel chamber and the depth of the indent on the firing pin indent cylinder computed by measuring the distance from the original zero indicator reading to the bottom of the firing pin impression.

 4.5.8.2.3 Interchangeability muzzle down position indent.
 The weapon shall be held in a muzzle down position with the muzzle end supported.
 The bolt shall be retracted to the rearward position and held open.
-A zero indicator reading shall be made on the height of the firing pin indent cylinder before insertion into the chamber adapter.
-The chamber adapter containing the firing pin indent cylinder shall then be inserted into the barrel chamber.
+A zero indicator reading shall be made on the height of the firing pin indent cylinder before insertion into the plug gage in accordance with Drawing 8440220.
+The plug gage containing the firing pin indent cylinder shall then be inserted into the barrel chamber.
 The bolt shall be returned to the battery position under spring action.
 The trigger shall not be pulled.
-The chamber adapter shall be removed from the barrel chamber and the depth of the indent in the firing pin indent cylinder computed by measuring the distance from the original zero indicator reading to the bottom of the firing pin impression.
+The plug gage shall be removed from the barrel chamber and the depth of the indent in the firing pin indent cylinder computed by measuring the distance from the original zero indicator reading to the bottom of the firing pin impression.
 The indent impression shall be visually examined to determine if the concentricity requirement has been met.